vchauhan76/reveal.js/content/microservices-interview-questions/2-service-discovery.md

 ## Question
-# Is it Mandatory to Use Service Discovery in Microservice Architecture.
+# Is it mandatory to use service discovery in microservice architecture?

 --